Jolene Unsoeld: Tenure and 1994 defeat

-Upon taking office, Unsoeld's first action was signing onto a gay rights bill.
-During her three terms in Congress she worked hardest on the federal Freedom of Information Act, but became best known for her opposition to gun control, although very liberal on other issues.
-Unsoeld opposed the North American Free Trade Agreement, arguing it was insufficient in protecting the labor rights of both Mexican and American workers:A NAFTA that fails to reverse Mexico's policy of menial wages and fails to bolster Mexican labor rights is bad news for their workers and bad news for our workers.Unsoeld notably opposed the Violent Crime Control and Law Enforcement Act, generally referred to as the "1994 Crime Bill".
+Upon taking office, Unsoeld's first action was signing onto a gay-rights bill.
+During her three terms in Congress, she worked hardest on the federal Freedom of Information Act, but she became best known for her opposition to gun control despite being very liberal on other issues.
+Unsoeld opposed the North American Free Trade Agreement, arguing that it was insufficient in protecting the labor rights of both Mexican and American workers:A NAFTA that fails to reverse Mexico's policy of menial wages and fails to bolster Mexican labor rights is bad news for their workers and bad news for our workers.Notably, Unsoeld opposed the Violent Crime Control and Law Enforcement Act, generally referred to as the "1994 Crime Bill".
 She lost her bid for re-election in the Republican Revolution of 1994 to Linda Smith, in what was described as a "surprise" victory for her opponent.
-The 1994 campaign was noted for being unusually contentious, with Smith going as far as to suggest that Unsoeld's conservative father supported her campaign over his daughter's.
+The 1994 campaign was noted for being unusually contentious, with Smith going so far as to suggest that Unsoeld's conservative father supported Smith's campaign over his daughter's.